-Senior Lunch
+Senior Lunch Passes:

-Seniors holding valid senior lunch stickers may leave during lunch if the student has maintained a clean discipline and attendance record, and has achieved at least a GPA of 2.0 on the previous progress report and complete a free/reduced lunch application.
-Students may not have any tardies, truancies, suspensions or OCS for the previous week.
-Reports will be run regularly to monitor students.
+Seniors holding valid senior lunch stickers may leave during lunch if the student has maintained a satisfactory discipline/attendance record, has achieved at least a GPA of 2.0 on the previous progress report with no F's.
+Students may not have any suspensions nor excessive tardies, truancies, or disciplinary referrals.
 New lunch stickers will be issued every six weeks.